DayoOdunlami/Docx-K/DATABASE_SETUP.md

 - ✅ Indexes for optimal performance
 - ✅ Triggers for automatic updates
 - ✅ Row Level Security policies

+**Note**: The SQL file has been fixed to resolve syntax errors.
+If you see any errors, try the step-by-step approach.

 ### Step 3: Verify Setup